iverson-lu/PVT-X/PC_Test_System_SPEC_v1.4.2.md

 ### 12.2 Immutability Rules
 - manifest.json is a snapshot generated by Engine/Runner.
-- manifest.json snapshot MUST include at minimum: sourceManifest (full original manifest object), resolvedRef (canonical resolved path or ref), resolvedIdentity (id and version), and the fully effective inputs/environment/sharedParameters used for the run (including Plan-level env/sharedParameters after merges).
+- manifest.json snapshot MUST include at minimum: sourceManifest (full original manifest object), resolvedRef (canonical resolved path or ref), resolvedIdentity (id and version), effectiveEnvironment (flattened map after applying section 7.3), and effectiveInputs (after EnvRef resolution).
 The snapshot MUST represent the exact inputs used for this run to enable reproduction.
-It MAY include resolvedAt (timestamp) and engineVersion.
+It MAY include inputTemplates (inputs before EnvRef resolution), resolvedAt (timestamp), and engineVersion.
+- If any input was marked secret via EnvRef.secret=true, manifest.json, result.json, and index.jsonl MUST store a redacted value (e.g., `"***"`) while execution uses the real value in memory.
 - For Test Case runs, params.json contains effectiveInputs passed to the script.
 - For Test Suite / Test Plan runs, params.json MUST NOT be generated.
 - For Test Suite / Test Plan runs, manifest.json MUST include the original manifest snapshot and SHOULD include resolved refs.